THE EAST BAY

 The Core Question → What can we do, here and now, to establish and develop a vibrant culture of repair, complete with an extensive and robust infrastructure to support it?

-StopWaste — Alameda County, CA — "StopWaste is a public agency responsible for reducing waste in Alameda County.
+StopWaste — Alameda County, CA — Stopwaste has explicitly targeted repair as an area for focus, working through 1) the Reuse and Repair Stakeholder Group, 2) grant-making to organizations furthering repair (grants and mini-grants), and the Bay Area Reuse and Repair Community — Facebook Group.
+"StopWaste is a public agency responsible for reducing waste in Alameda County.
 We help local governments, businesses, schools and residents with projects and initiatives that: Increase recycling and reduce waste; Develop and expand markets for recycled materials; Provide technical and implementation assistance to increase recycling; Motivate people to make recycling and waste reduction part of their everyday routines; and, Reduce energy wastes and increase community resilience to climate change." — www.stopwaste.org

 Ecology Center — Berkeley — "The Ecology Center’s mission is to inspire and build a sustainable, healthy, and just future for the East Bay, California, and beyond.
 We transform the ideals of sustainability into everyday practice.
 We deliver information you can act on, infrastructure you can count on, and leadership for lasting change." — http://ecologycenter.org/